celo-org/docs/docs/cel2/l2-operator-guide.md

 Snap sync will only work once Alfajores L2 is live.
 :::

 With snap sync, you can start an L2 node without migrating or downloading the L1 chaindata.
 It is the easiest way to get started with an L2 node, but it does not support archive nodes.
 To start an L2 node with snap sync, you need to run op-geth with the `--syncmode=snap` flag.
+Please continue with [executing op-geth](#executing-op-geth) instructions to start your L2 node.

 #### Option 2: download L1 chaindata and get started